-The Harrison Exhibit Center is staffed by volunteers Tuesday and Thursday from 9:00 a.m. to 1:00 p.m.
+The Harrison Exhibit Center is staffed by volunteers Monday and Wednesday from 9:00 a.m. to 1:00 p.m.
 It currently houses the John Swisher, McGinnis, Otwell, and Old Town collections.
 The history of Hesperia all the way back to the stone age is on display.
 View the history of Native Americans, the railroad, early settlers, and civic groups.

 The first Saturday of each month, HARD Foundation Director, Gary "Griz" Drylie, is on hand by appointment.
 Griz is a local historian who is fond of talking with classes and people in general.